supertokens/docs/thirdpartyemailpassword/docs/common-customizations/styling/changing-style.md

 Using this same technique, you can fully customize your widgets.

-Check out the React <a href="../../../auth-react/emailpassword/config/sign-up#signupform-config-values" target="_blank">reference API</a> for a full list of classes that you can overwrite.

 ## Reset Password Using Token

 ### Send password reset email form